1976 Italian Grand Prix: Qualifying

 The qualifying session on Friday was wet, so the dry session on Saturday was to provide the field with their best times.
 After this session, Brett Lunger, Arturo Merzario and the very slow Otto Stuppacher had failed to qualify.
-John Watson qualified in eighth position, with James Hunt ninth and Jochen Mass tenth, but their times were later disallowed due to fuel irregularities.
+John Watson qualified in eighth position, with James Hunt ninth and Jochen Mass tenth, but their times were later disallowed due to alleged fuel irregularities, an allegation that was later withdrawn.
 This meant that their Friday times counted for their grid positions.
 As a result, these three drivers were the three slowest and were deemed not to have qualified, allowing Lunger, Merzario and Stuppacher on to the grid.

 Stuppacher had already left the circuit and flown back home to Austria, so could not take his place on the grid.
 This promoted Hunt back into the 26 qualifiers.
 Merzario withdrew and promoted Mass, and later Guy Edwards also decided to withdraw in order to let Watson race.

 Following the bankruptcy of the Boro team prior to the event, driver Larry Perkins convinced team management to release two mechanics to run an entry at Monza and qualified a season-best 13th.